lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true">}}

-Now create the new layer and rename it in the **Layer Controls** to "Adversaries".
-The previously set up gradient and the scores range from 0-4 enables us now to see the shared techniques of our thread groups.
+Now create the new layer and rename it "Adversaries" in the **Layer Controls**.
+Using the gradient we set up earlier and the score range of 0-4, we can now see the common techniques of our thread groups.
 This is where you start, this is your foot in the door.
 You don't need to focus on every single technique in the framework, just start by looking at the most important ones.
-After that focus on the are less or not overlapping.
+After that, focus on those that are less overlapping or do not overlap.

-In the following screenshot (or in your own navigator) you can see, that the we have the overlapping technique **System Network Configuration Discovery** of the tactic **Discovery** with a max score of four and next the following four with a score of three:
+In the following screenshot (or in your own navigator) you can see that we have the overlapping technique **System Network Configuration Discovery** of the tactic **Discovery** with a maximum score of four and then the next four with a score of three:

 - Exploit Public-Facing Application (tactic: Initial Access)
 - Deobfuscate/ Decode Files or Information (tactic: Defense Evasion)
 - System Information Discovery (tactic: Discovery)
 - Ingress Tool Transfer (tactic: Command and Control)

-Then we have have 13 overlapping techniques with a score of two:
+Then we have 13 overlapping techniques with a score of two:

 - Valid Accounts (tactic: Initial Access)
 - Windows Management Instrumentation (tactic: Execution)